Demo mode — this is a read-only sandbox with fake data. Browse anything. Nothing here can be modified. Run your own →

 When running a custom command on a device, the modal has a dropdown that auto-populates from this library — no need to remember the exact find incantation.

-Audit page (Admin) — admin event log
+Audit page (Security) — admin event log

 Every administrative action: user created/modified/deleted, password changed, settings changed, API key minted/revoked, enrollment token created, vault unlocked, credentials revealed.